ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**May 12, 1610:**

+Every **qeML** function returns an R list, with many components, one of which is **holdIdxs**.
+This is a vector giving the row numbers in the full data set of the holdout cases.
+You can get Yhat and S values from this.

 **May 12, 0010:**

 Now done with interactive grading for Hwk 1.
 I have to look at Yuyi's numerical scores on running your code, and her notes on the interactive sessions, before setting the Hwk 1 grades, but I have some comments now.